Passport photo requirements Kiribati

 • Be no more than 6 months old

-• Printed in high quality photo paper
+• Printed on high quality photo paper

 • The official size of 50 mm by 50 mm